|

 During 2020-2023 the study "Strengthening the national network of primary healthcare providers to improve the health of the population, children and adults (including vulnerable population)" is currently ongoing.
 Project PDP1/ NT2311/ 13.05.2020, funded by the EEA Financial Mechanism 2014-2021.
 Malnutrition indicators will also be calculated in this project.

-- For further details you can contact us at the following e-mail address: datestat@insse.ro or phone number: 021-3181824 - extension 1278.
+- For further details visit quality profile of the indicator. - For further details you can contact us at the following e-mail address: datestat@insse.ro or phone number: 021-3181824 - extension 1278. |